AyushK2009/FOOD-Final-Project/README.md

 2. A detailed list of when the rocket does things like exit orbit, re-enter orbit, and land.
 3. Printed results on if the rocket successfully made it to it's destination.
 4. A graph showing the path of the rocket on a 1D scale.
+> Done in 3 stages, opens a separate window for the graph.
-5. Tracks the usage of fuel and crashes the ship if it ever reaches 0.
+6. Tracks the usage of fuel and crashes the ship if it ever reaches 0.
 > This has been done differently than mentioned in the proposal, now use a method in simulation while the state is in STAGE ONE.

 ## Limitations

-The program currently only holds a few planets and has a rough print method for the graph.
+The program currently only holds a few planets.

 ## User Guide